-I offer tuition on the Irish flute, the tin whistle, and the bodhrán (the Irish frame drum), and in traditional singing and sean-nós dance.
-In addition to having taught a large number of long term students in a private context over the last twelve years, I have also taught performance at UC San Diego, San Diego State University (at graduate level), the University of Limerick, New York University and Coronado School of the Arts, both individually and in workshop or ensemble situations.
+I offer tuition on the Irish flute, the tin whistle, the bodhrán (the Irish frame drum), in traditional singing and sean-nós dance,and occasionally on Scottish smallpipes and Uilleann or Union pipes.
+In addition to having taught a large number of long term students in a private context over the last fifteen years, I have also taught performance at UC San Diego, San Diego State University (at graduate level), the University of Limerick, New York University and Coronado School of the Arts, both individually and in workshop or ensemble situations.

 I am glad to help any level of ability, and have worked with all ages of musician.
 Though every student is different, I have worked hard to develop ways to help adult learners in particular, who often have their own experiences and ways of learning that may both help and hinder their musical development.

 For those who already play their instruments to a reasonable level but in another tradition, western art music violinists, for example, I also offer general tuition in Irish traditional music, repertoire, style and history/context, and have spent considerable time developing ways to communicate the conceptual differences between traditions of music.
 It can be difficult to transition between traditions without continuing to sound like, say, a classical musician dabbling in Irish music.
 I have had some notable successes overcoming this among my students, however, and take pride in them sounding like Irish traditional musicians when they play Irish traditional music, regardless of what other traditions of music they may play or have played in.